amagwka/project2/README.md

 or ``OK`` respectively.
 Run ``python -m servers.action_server`` to launch the combined server.

+`servers/intrinsic_server.py` exposes `start_udp_intrinsic_server` which hosts a
+single curiosity module over UDP.
+Pass `--name` with any registered reward class to run it as a standalone process.

 `servers/action_server.py` exposes `start_combined_udp_server` which accepts any
 `RewardTracker` implementation.
 The default tracker is `ExternalRewardTracker` from `servers/reward_server.py`.
 Custom plugins can subclass